bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-update.md

-# Update Offer Fields catalog.product.offer.update
+# Update Product Variation Fields catalog.product.offer.update

 > Scope: [`catalog`](../../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method updates the fields of an offer.
+This method updates the fields of a product variation.

 ## Method Parameters